flyonspeed/TronView/docs/windows_install_howto.md

 Follow this install guide to get Windows configured properly to enable HUD project development on Windows without requiring an actual Raspberry pi for development.

-1- First install Python 2.7.16 or later.
+1- First install Python 2.7.16 or later (do not install the 3.x version).
 Install the 32 bit version:

   https://www.python.org/ftp/python/2.7.16/python-2.7.16.msi